edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Querying the Database

 I wrote SQL queries to answer the following questions.
-In each case, after I was happy with the query result, I exported the result to a CSV file and uploaded it to my Github repository, along with the query itself as a .sql file.
-So, for example, question 1 has files named question_1.sql and question_1.csv
+In each case, I exported the result to a CSV file and uploaded it to my Github repository, along with the query itself as a .sql file.
+So, for example, question 1 has files named question_1.csv and question_1.sql.

 #### How many staff were there in all of the UK stores?
 I used the SUM function in my query: